‘Hamilton’ run postponed as Kennedy Center extends closure through Aug. 8

-Another spring highlight, the National Symphony Orchestra’s “Beethoven at 250” celebration, set for May 28 though June 14, has been scrapped.
-The number of events at the Kennedy Center that have been postponed or canceled events now exceeds 1,000.
+Another spring highlight, the National Symphony Orchestra’s “Beethoven at 250” celebration, set for May 28 though June 14, has been scrapped for now, and will be rescheduled for sometime next season.
+The number of events at the Kennedy Center that have been postponed or canceled now exceeds 1,000.

 Kennedy Center president and chief executive Deborah Rutter was not available Monday.
 In the announcement she described the move as necessary to ensure the safety of artists, staff and patrons.